This procedure explains how we use Git on our repositories.

 This non-shared branch SHOULD be pushed at least daily to protect you against local hard-disk failures (which WILL happen).

-BUT, because ALL these commits will end-up into the trunk, ALL COMMITS must always have a clear commit message and include feature/bug ticket reference (#xxxx).
+BUT, because ALL these commits will end-up into the trunk, ALL COMMITS must always have a clear commit message and include feature/bug ticket reference (PP-xxx or PUN-xxx).

-This way, at the end, any Gitlab ticket is able to be traced to all parts of the related changes.
+This way, at the end, any Jira ticket is able to be traced to all parts of the related changes.

 Very often (at least once a day), refresh your branch with the latest stable sprint branch.